What is a transfer student?

 What are the GPA requirements to enter Lehman?

-- Students with an A.A. or A.S. from a CUNY/SUNY institution must have a 2.0 cumulative GPA or better.
+- Students with a CUNY/SUNY A.A. or A.S. degree must have a 2.0 cumulative GPA or better.

-- Students with a CUNY/SUNY A.A.S. degree or an Associate’s degree from outside CUNY/SUNY must have a cumulative GPA of 2.3 or better.
+- Students with an A.A.S. degree or degree from outside CUNY/SUNY must have a cumulative GPA of 2.3 or better.

 Which programs require a separate application or have their own admission criteria?